 Integrity and conduct

-SSC's integrity and conduct programme aims to builds trust by supporting the institutional integrity of agencies and trustworthiness of State servants.
+The integrity and conduct programme aims to build trust by supporting the institutional integrity of agencies and trustworthiness of State servants.

-The State Services Commission has three main roles in leading the State sector in all matters related to integrity and conduct:
+The State Services Commission (SSC) has three main roles in leading the State sector in all matters related to integrity and conduct:

 - Setting standards of integrity and conduct that apply to most State Services agencies;